ethereum/ethereum-org-website/src/content/zero-knowledge-proofs/index.md

 Blockchain voting schemes have many favorable characteristics: they are fully auditable, secure against attacks, resistant to censorship, and free of geographical constraints.
 But even on-chain voting schemes aren't immune to the problem of **collusion**.

-Defined as “coordinating to limit open competition by deceiving, defrauding, and misleading others,” collusion may take the form of a malicious actor influencing voting by offering bribes.
-For example, Alice might receive a bribe from Bob to vote for `option B` on a ballot even if she prefers `option A`.

-Bribery and collusion limit the effectiveness of any process that uses voting as a signaling mechanism (especially where users can prove how they voted).
-This can have significant consequences, especially where the votes are responsible for allocating scarce resources.
+Collusion is the act of “coordinating to limit open competition by deceiving, defrauding, and misleading others."
+Bribery is a form of collusion.
+Collusion limits the effectiveness of any process that uses voting as a signaling mechanism (especially where users can prove how they voted) because it means that votes are no longer a sincere signal.

 For example, [quadratic funding mechanisms](https://www.radicalxchange.org/concepts/plural-funding/) rely on donations to measure preference for certain options among different public good projects.
 Each donation counts as a "vote" for a specific project, with projects that receive more votes getting more funds from the matching pool.